TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-05-09-new-in-ecs-simpler-config.md

 <br>

 Phew!
-Such complexity is confusing just to read and easy to make error in.
+Such complexity is confusing just to read and easy to make an error in.

 ## The new Way to Configure ECS

-New ECS version is introducing own `ECSConfig` that wraps around Symfony configuration and makes setup even easier.
+The new ECS version introduces its own `ECSConfig`object that wraps around Symfony configuration and makes setup even more straightforward.

 <br>